endrazine/wcc/README.md

 	jonathan@blackbox:~$

 ## Downloading the source code
 The official codebase of the Witchcraft Compiler Collection is hosted on github at https://github.com/endrazine/wcc/ .
-It uses git modules, so some extra steps are needed to fetch all the code including depedencies.
+It uses git modules, so some extra steps are needed to fetch all the code including dependencies.
 To download the source code of wcc, in a terminal, type:

     git clone https://github.com/endrazine/wcc.git
     cd wcc